Volume Two

 "What's that?"

-Even though they had been used in the previous game competition, there were few that knew of them, even among Lunéville's citizens.
+They'd been used in the previous game competition, but few people knew of them, even among Lunéville's citizens.

-"These stones have been set so that you can communicate with people over a long distance upon injecting them with mana.
-Please use this to keep coordinated inside the arena, it is rather large."
+"These stones have been set so that, by injecting them with mana, you can communicate with someone over a long distance.
+Please use them to stay coordinated inside the arena, since it's rather large."

-The people whose faces Ilya was acquainted with accepted even her outrageous statement with a simple 'that's just how it is'.
-Due to them being the majority in the crowd, even those who weren't able to accept it so easily just went along with listening to her for now.
+The people Ilya was acquainted with accepted even her outrageous claim with a simple 'that's just how it is'.
+Since they made up the majority of the crowd, even those who couldn't quite swallow it went along and kept listening for now.

-"We will be sending you detailed instructions from here.
-For those who agree to all of the aforementioned commission contents, please allow us to register you."
+"We'll be sending detailed instructions from here.
+Those who agree to all of the aforementioned commission terms, please allow us to register you."

-Finding it too weird, some of the newcomers wound up passing on participating.
+Finding it too strange, some of the newcomers ended up declining to participate.

-Even so, as the number of people who did sign up was by no means small, there were no problems in being able to reinforce the patrol group.
+Even so, the number who did sign up was by no means small, so reinforcing the patrol group wouldn't be a problem.

-While completing their registrations with Bard, Ilya decided to give him his own instructions.
+While completing their registrations with Bard, Ilya gave him his own instructions.

 "Bard, please go ahead of them and give this stone to Frank-san."